-My name is Barbara Lochbihler, and have been a member of the European Parliament for the German Greens (Bündnis 90/Die Grünen) since 2009.
+My name is Barbara Lochbihler, and I was a member of the European Parliament for the German Greens (Bündnis 90/Die Grünen) from 2009 to 2019.
 From 2011 to 2014, I was chair of the Subcommittee on Human Rights.
 After my re-election in 2014, I became vice-chair of the same committee.
-Moreover, I am the human rights and foreign policy spokeswoman of the Greens/EFA parliamentary group.
+Moreover, I was the human rights and foreign policy spokesperson of the Greens/EFA parliamentary group.

 Between 1992 and 1999, I was Secretary General of the Women’s International League for Peace and Freedom in Geneva.
 From 1999 to 2009, I held the same position at Amnesty International Germany in Berlin.

 As you most probably have noticed, my website is in German.
 Nevertheless, you will also find English content such as letters or parliamentary questions.
-Above all, however, please don’t hesitate to get in touch in English with me and my office should you have any kind of remark or question.
+Find more under: